 Every company is required to pay taxes.
 Tax planning is part of the work of each organization.
 However, many do not know how to legally optimize tax payments.
-However there are ways, and they help many companies.
+However, there are ways, and they help many companies.
 One of these ways - offshore companies.
-Unfortunately, in recent years, the use of offshore companies has become problematic due to increased interest from the tax side and a bad attitude to all schemes with offshores.
+Unfortunately, recently, the use of offshore companies has become problematic due to increased interest from the tax side and a bad attitude to all schemes with offshore.

 Since 2004, Estonia is a member of the EU, in 2011 it became part of the Eurozone.

 Estonia is open to foreign capital.
 This makes it very convenient for solving many problems: protection of assets, reduction of tax payments, acquisition of European assets on a common basis, access to the European market on behalf of a European entity, etc.

 Estonian organizations can obtain a European EORI number and a VAT number.